Practical Nursing diploma

 9. Completion of an immunization program prior to the program start date.
 Immunization forms will be

-provided at the information session and must be received by the date specified.
+included with the letter of acceptance and must be received by the date specified.

 Hepatitis B immunization will be provided upon entry into the program.
 Applicants who have completed the Hepatitis B immunization prior to entry to the program must submit proof of immunization.
 Applicants must also submit proof of a non-reactive TB test completed within 6 months of the start of the program.

 10. Attendance at an information session in preparation for entry into the program.

 The application essay will be written at this time.